The University of Western Australia Information

 Australian Tertiary Admissions Rank (ATAR)

-You can secure your place at UWA with an ATAR of 75 or above, or with an ATAR of 70 (see Broadway UWA, Fairway UWA and First in Family).
+You can secure your place at UWA with an ATAR of 75 or above, or with an ATAR of 70 (see Broadway UWA, Fairway UWA, First in Family or Indigenous applicants).
 Use your final Year 12 ATAR to apply for UWA courses.

 We'll be providing offers based on your predicted ATAR from your Year 11 results.
-You'll need a minimum predicted ATAR of 80 (Broadway ATAR of 78) and meet the entry requirements for your nominated course to receive an offer.
+You'll need a minimum predicted ATAR of 80, or an ATAR of 78 (for Broadway UWA, Fairway UWA, First in Family or Indigenous applicants) and meet the entry requirements for your nominated course to receive an offer.

-If your predicted ATAR does not meet the early offer entry requirements for your nominated UWA course, you'll receive a conditional offer – conditional that you satisfy the ATAR requirement for your chosen course through your final Year 12 ATAR or by successfully completing STAT.
+If your predicted ATAR does not meet the early offer entry requirements for your nominated UWA course, you'll receive a conditional offer – conditional that you satisfy the ATAR requirement for your chosen course through your final Year 12 ATAR, satisfying the requirements for Experience-based entry or by successfully completing STAT.

-You can use the predicted ATAR pathway to apply for admission to any of our undergraduate degrees, as well as our Assured Pathways to Law, Teaching, Architecture and Translation Studies.
-The Predicted ATAR entry pathway is not applicable for Assured Pathways to Medicine, Dentistry, Pharmacy and Podiatry or the Bachelor of Biomedicine (Specialised).
+You can use the predicted ATAR entry pathway to apply for admission to our bachelor's degrees, as well as our Assured Pathways to Law, Teaching, Architecture and Translation Studies.
+The Predicted ATAR entry pathway is not applicable for Assured Pathways to Medicine, Dentistry, and Podiatry or the Bachelor of Biomedicine (Specialised).

 Broadway UWA